-The standard hot gas defrost schematic for LMP Purity systems is provided below.
+The low hot gas defrost schematic for EVAPCO LMP Purity systems is provided below.

-Hot gas defrosts are performed by low temperature compressors.
+Low hot gas defrosts are performed by low temperature compressors.
 A minimum of two compressors are used for defrosts.
 For a -22°F group, the suction pressure is maintained to a minimum of 200 psig with a charge transfer from medium temperature to low, which opens on demand and only during the defrost cycle.
 During normal operation, the transfer is closed.
 The gas defrost type used is a reverse cycle hot gas system, and when initiated, the electronic expansion valve (EEV) of the circuit starts closing and when it is completely closed, the hot gas solenoid is energized.

-Appendix A continued
+APPENDIX A - continued